 Surgical care practitioners are trained clinical professionals who have undergone further training to work as a member of a surgical team under appropriate supervision.
 The main responsibility of a surgical care practitioner is to support surgeons and other medical professionals before, during and after medical procedures.
 On top of assisting in operating theatres, they help on wards and in clinics.
 Surgical care practitioners are regulated to prescribe medications.

-Physician assistants (anaesthesia) are part of a multi-disciplinary anaesthesia team and have been trained to provide anaesthetic procedures under the supervision of a consultant anaesthetist.
+Anaesthesia associates are part of a multi-disciplinary anaesthesia team and have been trained to provide anaesthetic procedures under the supervision of a consultant anaesthetist.
 Overall responsibility for the anaesthesia care of the patient remains with the named consultant anaesthetist at all times.

 Each medical associate professional is trained to provide patient care under close supervision.